 Testament of Shadows

 Our Spiritual Mission is fully communicated in our Testament of Shadows.
-Since that is not yet available, we are providing some key points.
+Since that is not yet “fully” available, we are providing some key points here.

-When it becomes available a link shall be made to it in this section.
+As it becomes available, links shall be made to it in this section.

 Our values are shared by our Coven members wherever they may be.
 It is a set of universal principals we invite the community to join us in if they so desire.

 Some of our core values are part of our Community Respects to ensure our Sanctuary is always inclusive of these values.